-The Everest expedition in the Himalayas presents one of the world’s greatest physical and mental challenges with such a wonderful feeling of pride and the sense of being most adventurous person on the planet.
-The South Col route on the Nepal side of Mt.
-Everest is the route taken by Sir Edmund Hillary and Tenzing Norgay Sherpa who were the first to climb Everest successfully on the 29 May 1953 thus became world’s famous heroes of the adventure climbing.
-Expedition to mt.
-Everest has been successfully guided and climbed many times since then, but this should not lull prospective Everest climbers into complacency – climbing Everest is the ultimate challenge.
+The Everest Expedition in Nepal presents one of the world's greatest physical and mental challenges.
+Joining the climbing Mt.
+Everest expedition conjures a wonderful feeling of pride and the sense of being the most adventurous person on the planet.
+The South Col route on the Nepal side of Everest mountain is the route taken by Sir Edmund Hillary and Tenzing Norgay Sherpa who was the first to climb Everest successfully on the 29 May 1953 thus became the world's famous heroes of adventure climbing.
+Climbing Mt.
+Everest expedition has been successfully guided and climbed many times since then, but this should not lull prospective Everest climbers into complacency - climbing Everest mountain is the ultimate challenge.

-To join our International Everest Expedition team in Nepal, you must have extensive mountaineering experience of climbing expeditions at least of 6000 meters as well as a experience of scaling difficult alpine mountain peaks, preferably, some climbing experience of the 7000 or 8000 metre peaks in the Himalayas.
-Although fixed ropes will be used, Everest expedition members must be able to ascend and descend fixed lines independently and be proficient with crampooning on very steep ice and snow slopes.
-Mountain Monarch’s main objective in organizing the International Everest Expedition 2020 from South Col Nepal side is to make your dream come true to be able to summit Everest safely but also to have the greatest sense of exhilarating personal achievement and fun at a very affordable cost.
+To join our International Everest Expedition team in Nepal, you must have extensive mountaineering experience of climbing expeditions at least 6000 meters as well as experience of scaling difficult alpine mountain peaks, preferably, some climbing experience of the 7000 or 8000 meters peaks in the Himalayas.
+Although fixed ropes will be used, climbing Everest mountain members must be able to ascend and descend fixed lines independently and be proficient with crampons on very steep ice and snow slopes.
+Mountain Monarch's main objective in organizing the International Everest Expedition 2021 from South Col Nepal side is to make your dream come true to be able to summit Everest safely but also to have the greatest sense of exhilarating personal achievement and fun at a very affordable cost.

 Our Climbing Sherpa team is one of the best teams - their experience of providing the very best high altitude climbing support is second to none - proven by the record of multiple successful summits on Everest Expeditions in Nepal.
 We establish our Base Camp at 5300m at the foot of the notorious Khumbu Icefall before making our way to Camp I at 6200m.
 We climb to Camp II at 6600m in the middle of the Western Cwm, then climb up the Lhotse face to Camp III at 7200m.
 Finally, we head up from the South Col to Camp IV at 8000m before making our summit push.